 Windfall School is committed to the safety, education, and well-being of all students and staff.
 While changes have been frequent due to COVID-19, our goal is to be as transparent as possible with parents and guardians when it comes to health and safety within Windfall School.

 The Ohio Department of Health has issued an executive order that requires school districts to put in place a COVID-19 Reporting System.
-Should any announcements need to be made in regards to COVID-19 in Windfall School, they will be posted here.
 This information will be updated as needed.